skellis46/slipbox/improvisation and the threshold of the self.md

 ## Architecture of the experience

 The trajectory or architecture of each improvisation became clear through the practice and is described in the retrospective conversations with Katye Coe and with Rosemary Lee.
-It consists of five parts that to some extent overlap experientially.
+It consists of six parts that to some extent overlap experientially.
 I have called them: _entering the practice / crossing a threshold_; _serial sensory tracking_; _widening of attention_; _deep sensory dancing_; _being danced_; and _ending / return to ordinary life_.
 Although written here in a linear way, these layers are not necessarily linear progressions.

 ### Entering the practice / Crossing a threshold